10 Statistics That Prove Interactive Content is the Future of Digital Marketing

 7. 88% of Marketers say Interactive Content Differentiates Them From Their Competitors

-8. Visual Content is More Likely to Be Shared on Social Media
+8. Visual Content: Shared More on Social Media

 9. One Online Quiz Received More Than 12,000 Comments